-- Comprehensiveness.
-Does the overall biblography treat all I asked: how people in that community lived, the discourse from that community, the speakers we will be studying and, if appropriate, responses to public life or the speakers of the day in newspapers or magazines from the time and place? - Depth.
-Does the bibliography contain some specific work as well as general treatments of the time, place, and speaker? - Quality.
+Comprehensiveness.
+Does the overall biblography treat all I asked: how people in that community lived, the discourse from that community, the speakers we will be studying and, if appropriate, responses to public life or the speakers of the day in newspapers or magazines from the time and place?

+Depth.
+Does the bibliography contain some specific work as well as general treatments of the time, place, and speaker?

+Quality.
 Does the bibliography reflect due attention to the vetting process?
 That is, is their sufficient material that would indicate academic or carefully edited work?

-- Quantity.
+Quantity.
 Are there sufficient entries (at least ten to twenty) to achieve comprehensiveness?
-In truth, I don't count.
-The numbers are guidelines for what are typically required to achieve comprehensiveness.
-Comprehensiveness is the true criterion.
-So nothing magic about a specific number. - Proper Form.
-Have you followed Chicago (Turabian) or APA form in citing your sources? - Annotation.
+Note the numbers are guidelines, comprehensiveness is the criterion.

+Proper Form.
+Have you followed APA or MLA form in citing your sources?

+Annotation.
 Do your annotations provide evidence that you have (a) read the material, and (b) thought about how you might use it in class discussion.